 Updating your RV's window coverings is a great way to refresh the look of your coach.
 The Keystone team walks us through two common window treatment types: blinds and shades.

-2. Shade—one, undivided piece of material.
+- Shades are one undivided piece of material.
 Shades are further divided into roller shades and pleated shades.
 Most shades come with retaining clips which are secured to the wall or window treatment depending on the orientation of the product's use.

 In the RV industry, we refer to the rigid piece that surrounds the blind and shade as a "window treatment", valance, or lambrequin.
 These are used for privacy and to minimize light coming in around the edges of your blind or shade.